-The clinical dataset contained pre- and post-programme test scores on 92 scales from 17 psychological measures (see Supplemental Material A for descriptions), along with demographic, intervention, and offence characteristics.
+The clinical data-set contained pre- and post-programme test scores on 92 scales from 17 psychological measures (see Supplementary Material A for descriptions), along with demographic, intervention and offence characteristics.
 Only pre-programme test scores were considered for inclusion.
-One scale was removed due to missing data (30% missing), and two further scales were removed due to perfect or near-perfect positive correlations with other study measures (see Supplemental Material A).
-Any scales that were positively oriented were reverse scored so that greater scores were indicative of greater risk/impairment.
-Forty scales were removed due to a lack of theoretical support as psychologically meaningful risk factors (3).
+One scale was removed because of missing data (30% missing) and two further scales were removed because of perfect or near-perfect positive correlations with other study measures (Supplementary Material A).
+Any scales that were positively oriented were reverse scored so that higher scores were indicative of greater risk/impairment.
+Forty scales were removed because of a lack of theoretical support as psychologically meaningful risk factors.3

-Exploratory factor analysis (EFA) was employed to reduce the number of variables with the aim of selecting one variable per theoretically plausible risk domain for use in the LPA.
-Three metrics were used to judge how many factors could plausibly be extracted from the data: (1) a parallel analysis; (2) the Velicer Minimal Average Partial (MAP) criterion; and (3) a Very Simple Structure criterion (VSS) (15).
-Parallel analysis revealed that the eigenvalues of seven components exceeded the associated simulated eigenvalue generated from random data.
-Both the MAP (smallest average squared partial correlation of 0.0129) and the VSS criterion (maximum correlation of 0.79) suggested four components.
-Since all three tests broadly indicated that additional value is limited beyond four factors (see Figure S1, Supplemental Material A), EFA using a varimax rotation and a maximum likelihood solution was used to establish the fit of a four-factor model.
-Table S1 (Supplemental Material A) provides the factor loadings per scale cluster.
-The root mean square of the residuals was 0.05 (df corrected RMSR = 0.06), χ^2 (524) = 4.2, p < .001.
+Exploratory factor analysis (EFA) was employed to reduce the number of variables, with the aim of selecting one variable per theoretically plausible risk domain for use in the LPA.
+Three metrics were used to judge how many factors could plausibly be extracted from the data: (a) parallel analysis; (b) Velicer's minimal average partial (MAP) criterion; and (c) the very simple structure (VSS) criterion.15 Parallel analysis revealed that the eigenvalues of seven components exceeded the associated simulated eigenvalue generated from random data.
+Both the MAP (smallest average squared partial correlation of 0.0129) and the VSS criterions (maximum correlation of 0.79) suggested four components.
+Since all three tests broadly indicated that additional value is limited beyond four factors (Supplementary Fig. S1, Supplementary Material A), EFA using a varimax rotation and a maximum likelihood solution was used to establish the fit of a four-factor model.
+Supplementary Table S1 (Supplementary Material A) provides the factor loadings per scale cluster.
+The root mean square of the residuals (RMSR) was 0.05 (d.f. corrected RMSR = 0.06), $\chi^2(524) = 4.2$, P < 0.001.

-The EFA resulted in four classes of scales, approximating three of the four SARN domains of risk (4): (factor 1) socio-affective and emotional management; (factor 2) sexual preoccupation/interests, child specific; (factor 3) sexual preoccupation/interests, non-child specific; and (factor 4) pro-offending thinking (adult and child).
-Finally, we constructed correlation matrices for each of the four factors, to ensure that we selected scales for inclusion in the LPA that (a) had a sufficiently high factor loading, and (b) had a high average correlation with other scales and thus represented a good exemplar of the underlying general construct.
+The EFA resulted in four classes of scales, approximating three of the four SARN domains of risk:4 factor 1, socio-affective and emotional management; factor 2, sexual preoccupation/interests, child specific; factor 3, sexual preoccupation/interests, non-child specific; and factor 4, pro-offending thinking (adult and child).
+Finally, we constructed correlation matrices for each of the four factors, to ensure that we selected scales for inclusion in the LPA that (a) had a sufficiently high factor loading and (b) had a high average correlation with other scales and thus were a good exemplar of the underlying general construct.

-A total of six subscales were selected for inclusion in the LPA: one from the socio-affective and emotional management factor [Impulsive carelessness (16): factor loading (FL) = 0.88: mean r (r^m) = 0.61]; one from the sexual preoccupation/interests, child specific factor [Child molest: fantasy (17): FL = 0.81; r^m = 0.53]; two from the sexual preoccupation/interests, non-child specific factor, representing interests [Rape: fantasy (17): FL = 0.73; r^m = 0.43], and preoccupations [Sexual obsession (17): FL = 0.58; r^m =0.40]; and two from the pro-offending thinking factor, one non-child specific [Rape myth acceptance (18): FL = 0.74; r^m = 0.55], and one child specific [Sex with children (19, 20): FL = 0.78; r^m = 0.54].
+A total of six subscales were selected for inclusion in the LPA: one from the socio-affective and emotional management factor (Impulsive carelessness:16 factor loading FL = 0.88, mean r (r^{m}) = 0.61); one from the sexual preoccupation/interests, child-specific factor (Child molest: fantasy:17 FL = 0.81, r^{m} = 0.53); two from the sexual preoccupation/interests, non-child-specific factor, representing interests (Rape: fantasy:17 FL = 0.73, r^{m} = 0.43) and preoccupations (Sexual obsession:17 FL = 0.58, r^{m} = 0.40); and two from the pro-offending thinking factor, one non-child specific (Rape myth acceptance:18 FL = 0.74, r^{m} = 0.55) and one child specific (Sex with children:19 FL = 0.78, r^{m} = 0.54).